ccgarant/Resume/README.md

 > *General*
 > - Member of the V-22 Hydraulics & Mechanical Controls Engineering group for ~6 years, a group of about ~6 people with a high workload demanding constant priority evaluation, triaging tasks, and working effectively.
 > - Experience working on defense aerospace and helicopter (tiltrotor) triple redundant hydraulic and cockpit mechanical flight control systems.
-> - Cognizant engineer for the fly-by-wire cockpit mechanical flight controls system.
+> - Cognizant engineer for the fly-by-wire cockpit mechanical flight (pilot) controls system.
 > - Responsible for source controlled feel and drive electromechanical actuators, sensors, and build-to-print parts such as bellcranks, linkages, and dampers.
 > - Lead and resolve design issues by collaborating and coordinating with cross-functional IPTs, managing up to the Customer and down to the Suppliers.
 > - Support, resolve, and disposition production line troubleshooting integration issues and system functional test failures.